 - hold a bachelor or advanced degree (in any field), and

-- have at least 2 years of paid work experience in the medical communication field.
+- have at least 2 years of paid work experience in the field of medical communication

 Questions about eligibility?
-Review the eligibility FAQs.
-Be sure to read the Qualifying Work Experience document for more detailed information of what activities constitute 2 years of paid medical writing experience, including examples.
+Review the eligibility FAQs and read the Qualifying Work Experience document, which provides detailed information of what activities constitute 2 years of paid medical writing experience, including examples.

-Learn more about the credential and how to prepare for the exam in this video led by former MWCC Commission Chair, Marianne Mallia.
+Review these resources to learn more about the credential and how to prepare for the exam:

 Just Breaking Into the Field?

 Only medical communicators with at least 2 years of experience (those whose professional focus is medical writing, not necessarily writing as part of clinical, scientific, or other work) are eligible to earn the MWC.

 If you are just starting out in the medical writing field, we recommend exploring AMWA's Ultimate Guide to Becoming a Medical Writer and Essential Skills Certificate program.

 The Medical Writing Certification Commission, with the support of AMWA, is a member of the Institute for Credentialing